winstonjs/winston/README.md

 ```

 ### Custom Log Format
-To specify custom log format you should set formatter function for transport.
+To specify custom log format you can set a formatter function or a string
+containing a [lodash template](https://lodash.com/docs#template) for the
+transport.
 Currently supported transports are: Console, File, Memory.
-Options object will be passed to the format function.
+An options object will be passed to the format function.
 It's general properties are: timestamp, level, message, meta.
 Depending on the transport type may be additional properties.

+#### Formatter Function
 ``` js
 var logger = new (winston.Logger)({
   transports: [